 Connect web forms with a database by using our Virtual database and dynamic prefill app integration.
-Starting with our Corporate plans you can benefit from this feature to empower your business and productivity.
+Starting with our Enterprise plans you can benefit from this feature to empower your business and productivity using our form builder.

 Once the form(s) are linked with your CSV file, the information gathered will populate your database.
 Prefill forms fields from your CSV table to save time and improve consistency.